-CCRRP also facilitates a Match Grant employment program which assists refugees who arrive with some fluency and work history in finding employment within 180 days from the date of arrival.
-Services include resume building, interviewing skills training, financial literacy classes, job search, and post-employment advocacy and mediation with employers.
+Catholic Charities Refugee Resettlement continues to facilitate the Match Grant employment program, which assists refugees that arrive with work history and some fluency in finding employment within 180 days after their arrival.
+Match Grant services include resume building, employment soft skills training, interviewing skills training, job search assistance, and post-employment advocacy and mediation.
 Our program also facilitates the Refugee Cash Assistance program.
 This is a government-funded program for single adults.

 Refugees’ gaining financial literacy skills has been recognized as one of the most important components to helping refugees move towards financial stability.
 We provide each refugee that arrives through our program with two classes on financial literacy that cover topics such as the difference between needs and wants, establishing savings, setting long-term financial goals, asset building, and various budgeting techniques.
 Classes are provided in various languages and interpretation assistance is also provided.